alicesmail12/LDSC-LCV/README.md

 - `--sep` gives the GWAS file format: comma, tab or space-delimited

 ### 2. Standardising GWAS
-The LDSC package standardises GWAS files.
 The following commands create an environment with the correct Python version to perform LDSC:
 ```Shell
 # Within working dir activate python 2.7 (required for LDSC)
 cd $WORKING